rocky-opal/add_uar_tags_opal_python/README.md

-# Opal Python SDK Script For Removing Empty Permission Sets
+# Opal Python SDK Script For Mass Tagging Items for a UAR

 ## About
 This script uses the [Opal Python SDK](https://github.com/opalsecurity/opal-python) to get all groups associated with an Okta Bookmark app (IDP Group Mappings) and apply a tag to them so they can be more easily included in a UAR audit.
 This is a one off script consideration to help with a customer issue.